IceDragon200/mt-harmonia-scarred-world/docs/mechanics/nanosuit.md

-# Mechanics - Nanosuit
+# Mechanic - Nanosuit

 The Nanosuit is effectively a method for the player to upgrade their own capabilities.

-In lore, the suit literally becomes their body as their original body ws destroyed in the teleportation accident.
+In lore, the suit literally becomes their body as their original body was destroyed in the teleportation accident.

 ## Upgrades